endeavouros-team/PKGBUILDS/welcome/man/welcome/welcome.md

 ### Software news

 Welcome app window includes a button **Software News** on the lower left corner.<br>
-It contains useful and important news about the EndeavourOS software, e.g. manual interventions or important code changes.
+It contains useful and important news for the user about the EndeavourOS software, e.g. manual interventions or important code changes.

 Make sure you click that button regularly!